Product School

 When it comes to managing a product, different teams rely on different methodologies.
 Some swear by the structure of one method, while others embrace multiple.
 So, how do you know if the framework you're using is the right fit for your team?

-In this article, we’ll lay out a comparative guide of different product management methodologies, weighing the whys and why-nots of each.
+In this article, we’ll lay out a comparative guide of different product management methodologies, weighing the whys and why-nots of each, taking into consideration the product lifecycle and the structure of the product team.
 Whether you're trying to validate the method you're currently using or contemplating a switch, this guide will give you the clarity you need to make the right call.

 Product Strategy Template